niklr/vite-quota-bank/README.md

 To overcome the mentioned limitations temporarily, the following measures have been applied/implemented:

-- a mock contract to simulate the behaviour of the built-in `Quota` contract
+- a mock contract to simulate and test the behaviour of the built-in `Quota` contract
-- reduced the functionality of the `QuotaBank` contract to its bare minimum to showcase the proof-of-concept on `TestNet`
+- reduced the functionality of the `QuotaBank` contract to its bare minimum to showcase the PoC on `TestNet`
-- a mock service on client-side to simulate the behaviour of functionalities currently missing by the `QuotaBank` contract
+- a mock service on client-side to simulate and test the behaviour of functionalities currently missing by the `QuotaBank` contract

 ## Deploy contract